Vanessa Watson (1950-2021)

 Her research over the last thirty years has focussed on urban planning in the global South and the effects of inappropriate planning practices and theories especially in Africa.
-Her work seeks to unsettle the geo-politics of knowledge production in planning by providing alternative theoretical perspectives from the global South.
+Her work sought to unsettle the geo-politics of knowledge production in planning by providing alternative theoretical perspectives from the global South.

 Over the last decade have focused on the development of a particular area of planning theory which also links theory to practice.
 There are two aspects to this: placing power and conflict as inevitable and central to planning processes, and grounding planning ideas in an understanding of social diversity and difference.
-My focus is a response to the problem that most mainstream planning theory has been developed in the global North, and explicitly or implicitly claims universality, while in fact it is often not helpful to planning practitioners working in the rather different conditions of the global South and East.
+Her focus was on a response to the problem that most mainstream planning theory has been developed in the global North, and explicitly or implicitly claims universality, while in fact it is often not helpful to planning practitioners working in the rather different conditions of the global South and East.

-More recently I have developed an additional interest in the new economic forces re-shaping African cities, in particular the private-sector driven property development initiatives, often originating with international developers and built environment professionals.
+She also developed an additional interest in the new economic forces re-shaping African cities, in particular the private-sector driven property development initiatives, often originating with international developers and built environment professionals.
 These new forces are likely to greatly exacerbate processes of marginalisation and exclusion of the poor in cities of Africa.

-ACC Healthy Cities City Lab.
+- ACC Healthy Cities City Lab.